Senior Writer: Priya Naha

 How to Increase Productivity in the Workplace?

 Various factors affect productivity in the workplace.
-But, how to increase employee productivity is the real question.
+But, how to boost employee productivity is the real question.
 Business leaders don’t always need to offer big raises or promise significant incentives.

 In fact, there are some better and more engaging ways to make employees productive in the workplace.
 For escalating employee productivity, we’ve some of the best tips.
 Here’s what you need to do!